A Passionate Team of Advocates CONTACT US TODAY

 If you are found guilty of a drunk driving offense, the court will require you to complete an alcohol assessment and driver's safety plan.
 It is a one-time appointment where you will be asked about your alcohol and drug use, and then the assessor will recommend a required treatment plan.
 You will be required to complete both the assessment and recommended treatment to get your full driving privileges back at the end of the license revocation.
 There are fees associated with this process.

-Your attorney will also likely tell you to begin an AODA (alcohol and other drug abuse) treatment program.
-If you found guilty of drunk driving and are sentenced, the judge will consider how much treatment and what type of treatment you participated in while the case was pending.
+Your attorney will also likely recommend that you begin an AODA treatment program while your case is pending.
 This may not be the same treatment described above.
+If you are found guilty of drunk driving and are sentenced, the judge will consider how much treatment and what type of treatment you participated in while the case was pending.